-Kabab and shawarma aren’t a typical Ukrainian dish, but I wanted to include this because Kiev’s food scene is extremely diverse.
-While this typically street food is found in most European countries, Kiev bears some palatable vegan shawarma.
+Kabab and shawarma aren’t a typical Ukrainian dish, but I wanted to include this because Kyiv’s food scene is extremely diverse.
+While this typically street food is found in most European countries, Kyiv bears some palatable vegan shawarma.

-The shawarma can be enjoyed while leisurely strolling through Kiev’s downtown, or by relishing this dish in an modern and trendy restaurant.
+The shawarma can be enjoyed while leisurely strolling through Kyiv’s downtown, or by relishing this dish in an modern and trendy restaurant.

 The dish — a fresh warm pita bread, served with highly seasoned vegan shawarma, doused moderately with a creamy vegan dressing and a mild tomatoey sauce.
 Atop of the dish is freshly cut vegetables, and crisp romaine lettuce.
 It can be a tempting combination for a quick eat, and for those wanting a sit-down experience.